faultyagatha/go/design-patterns/design-patterns.md

 - objects use other objects' fields/methods via embedding
 - composition allows for making compound objects
 - composite design is used to treat both single and composite objects uniformly

+## Behavioral:
+1. `Iterator`:
+- iterator is a type that facilitates the traversal
+    - it keep a pointer to the current element
+    - it knows how to move to a different element
+- solves the problem of accessing and traversing the elements of an aggregate object without exposing its representation (data structures)
+- with iterator, new traversal operations can be defined for an aggregate object without changing its interface
+- iterator pattern defines a separate (iterator) object that encapsulates accessing and traversing an aggregate object
+- in go, iteration can be achieved with `range` - in-built iterator for iterable objects